Tresjs/tres/docs/cookbook/advanced-animations.md

 # Advanced Animations

-In this guide, we are goning to use GSAP to animate our scene instead of the `useRenderLoop` composable.
+In this guide, we are going to use GSAP to animate our scene instead of the `useRenderLoop` composable.

 <StackBlitzEmbed project-id="tresjs-advanced-animations" />